woonyee28/Table-Tennis-Ball-Tracker/README.md

 ## Second Attempt: Use Background Subtraction to Track the ball
-This method is purposed to track the movement of the ball by subtracting the previous frame from the current frame.
+This method is purposed to track the ball's movement by generating a foreground mask *(namely, a binary image containing the pixels belonging to moving objects in the scene)* by using a static camera.
 I found this method while googling how to track moving objects using OpenCV.
 OpenCV provides several functions to subtract the background.
 I chose one of them and got the below result.
 ![2](/Images/tabletennis2.png)
 As you can see, this method removes the other unnecessary white traces.
 Only the ball is left in the processed frame.